POSTED December 13, 2017

 Everybody loves buying a boat with a sterndrive – they’re cheaper and they’re better on fuel.
 But what does it mean and what on earth are “bellows”?

 Bellows are a rubber part designed to keep water out of your boat, and allow the sterndrive to be flexible and steer left to right, up and down.
 Unfortunately, they don’t last forever, and getting them changed every 2-3 years is in your best interest.
 If they tear, they can potentially let water in through the back, and sink the boat.
-Another hot tip is to never let your boat get too much barnacle growth, because when they grow behind the bellows it’s possible the shells will pierce a hole in them when the boat is turned.
+Another hot tip is never allow too much barnacle growth.
+The shells can pierce a hole in the bellows when the boat is turned.

 5. Check your propeller shaft seal and bellows

 What’s the equivalent of bellows on a shaft drive?
 Your stern gland!
-Attached to the fibreglass, you will have a bellows and shaft seal– keeping the water out from underneath.
-They are usually water cooled from the engine, and it’s common for the water cooling fittings to corrode or break off – then causing the seal to overheat and destroy the bellows.
+Attached to the fibreglass, you will have a bellows and shaft seal – keeping the water out from underneath.
+They are usually water cooled from the engine.
+It’s common for the water cooling fittings to corrode or break off – then causing the seal to overheat and destroy the bellows which may lead to your boat sinking.

 Whilst they do last a lot longer than sterndrive bellows, it’s worth replacing them every 5 years.
 The shaft seal should be checked while the boat is running (as opposed to stopped) to see if there are any leaks.
 Just don’t get caught out with a packing gland – as it is normal for them to drip 2-3 times every minute while the shaft is spinning.